VeritasVox/A-Biblical-Defense-of-Compatibilism/README.md

 | **Pastoral Application & Comfort** | Job 42; Ps.
 139:16; 2 Cor.
 12:9; Rom.
 8:28-29; Phil.
 1:6; Col. 2:15 |
 | **God's Immutability & Anthropomorphic Language** | Num.
 23:19; Ex.
 32:14; Jonah 3:10 |
 | **Universal Gospel Offer** | John 3:16; Rev. 22:17; Mark 1:15; Acts 17:30; 2 Pet.
 3:9; 1 Tim.
 2:4 |

+---

+## License

+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

+You are free to:
+- **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially

+Under the following terms:
+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.

+---

+© 2025 VeritasVox | Licensed under CC BY 4.0